-As a blogger I say hallelujah!
+As a blogger, I say hallelujah!

 That’s why at the mere mention of a Radian6 in a single sentence from my post on Saturday, Trish (a.k.a Dayngr), who I have followed on Twitter for quite a long time, and who works for Radian6, left a comment on that post.
 Why?

-There usually has to be extenuating circumstances (beyond that there is no property where I am going!) for me not to stay in a Starwood.
+There usually has to be extenuating circumstances (beyond that there is no property where I am going!) for me not to stay in Starwood.
 I will even pay the difference between a Starwood property and the hotel my company selects (if it is not a Starwood) because I feel strongly about the hotel and the loyalty program.
-I have blogged about them, follow them on Twitter and on Facebook, I am a fan.
+I have blogged about them, and follow them on Twitter and on Facebook, I am a fan.

-I use this ONLY as example of how passionate people are about their preferred brands.
+I use this ONLY as an example of how passionate people are about their preferred brands.
 Add on top of that that I am a blogger and have a social network, and I should be considered a gold mine.
 Again, this is JUST an illustration, but it is definitely something I have been thinking about since the conference.

-Interestingly enough Blogher just released their annual Why Social Media Matters report this past week and of the people the surveyed (and their current reach is 26 million women monthly!)
+Interestingly enough Blogher just released their annual Why Social Media Matters report this past week and of the people they surveyed (and their current reach is 26 million women monthly!)
 20% give more weight to products promoted by or with a blogger they know, vs. promotions featuring a celebrity endorsement (12%) and 53% have bought a product based on a blog recommendation – I know I have…

 What do you think?
 Are you passionate about a particular brand and feel like you would be perfect for their “influencer program?”
-What’s your opinion about my opinion.
+What’s your opinion about my opinion?
 I am interested in hearing what you have to say about this topic!

-Disclosure: This post represents my personal opinion only and do not reflect those of my employer.
+Disclosure: This post represents my personal opinion only and does not reflect those of my employer.
 As a further disclosure, although I currently do run the social media program at my company, we are not involved in influencer programs at this time, so again, this is my opinion as a personal blogger.